 https://<your registered redirect URI>/?code=<authorisation code>

-The OAuth 2.0 authorisation code is a randomly generated string.
-It is used in the next step – a request made to the token endpoint in exchange for an access token.
+The authorisation code is a randomly generated string used in the next step to exchange for an access token.
+The response includes the state parameter if it was in your request.

 https://localhost/?code=0123456789abcdefghijABCDEFGHIJ